 This document presents an approach to help discover relations in unstructured information in documents, knowing that there are no real methods to help measure a relation between two or more concepts.

+Research Question:

+How to quantify semantic relations between concepts in a domain ontology, using external sources of non-structured information.

+Hypothesis:

+Semantic relations between concepts from a domain ontology, can be quantified by applying data mining techniques for pattern extraction into non-structured sources of information.

 Research questions: